Willingness in Practice

 Steps to Representation

-Personal functions can be investigated and analysed abstractly, as in the previous topics which clarified the Primary Hierarchy.
+Personal functions can be investigated and analysed abstractly, as in the previous topics which clarified the .
 But once a personal function is used in the real world, then the situation becomes more complicated.

-• Others become concerned and bring influence to bear, socio-cultural forces impact, and physical constraints may emerge as well.
+- Others become concerned and bring influence to bear, socio-cultural forces impact, and physical constraints may impact as well i.e. psychosocial reality comes into play.

-• Operating just one form (level) of willingness on its own becomes impossible.
+- Operating just one form (level) of willingness on its own feels inappropriate and may even become impossible.

-• As multiple forms (levels) push their way into the course of action, any operative form becomes altered subtly or blatantly altered.
+- As multiple forms (levels) push their way into the psychosocial process, any operative form becomes altered subtly or blatantly.

 We have learned to represent this complicated dynamic system taxonomically as follows:

-Step 2: Apply the duality to each Level to determine Centres , which are recognizable potential states of willingness, and if there are two Centres in a Level, clarify which will dominate.
+Step 2: Apply the duality to each Level to determine Centres, which are recognizable potential states of willingness.
+If there are two Centres in a Level, clarify which will dominate.

 Step 3: Determine Channels of mutual influence and interaction that naturally and requisitely develop between the Centres.

-Step 4: Identify the internal duality as the basis for naming this Tree framework.
+Step 4: Identify the internal duality as the basis for naming the Tree framework.

 Dynamic Duality

-In other Tree frameworks, this commonly reflects self-interest, but given the pressure of selflessness here, personal forces will be more about responsibilities, impersonal preferences, unconscious biases, self-preservation, comfort.
+Like other Tree frameworks, this commonly reflects self-interest, but given the pressure of selflessness, personal forces will also be about responsibilities, impersonal preferences, biases, self-preservation, comfort.

 OR

-These include relationships, group and organisational demands and cultural forces.
-Willingness is too purely experiential to be affected by physical constraints like time, space, or other practical matters.
+These include relationships, group or organisational demands and cultural forces.
+Willingness is too abstract to be affected by physical constraints like time, space, or other practical matters.

 OR

-These Centres require a synthesis or fusion of internal and external factors which cannot be disentangled.
+These Centres require a synthesis or fusion of internal and external factors in a way that cannot be disentangled.

 Application of a dynamic duality converts a Level into a Centre with each Centre being a locus or state of willingness.
 When there are two polar opposite Centres in one Level, the more dominant one in practice is, by convention, placed on the right side of the Tree.